Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Preliminaries

-To extend to a finite wedge of spheres, we make use of a result of Arone and Kankaarinta that applies Goodwillie calculus to the Hilton-Milnor Theorem \cite[Theorem 0.1]{ak}.
-To extend to all spectra, note that $X\tens \F$ can be written as a filtered colimit of finite wedges of $\mathbb{S}^m \tens \F$ in the category of $\F$-module spectra.
-Since free functors and homology commute with filtered colimits, the desired extension follows. \end{proof}
+Antol\'{i}n-Camarena showed that the monad $\Lie_{\R}$ parametrizes natural operations on the mod 2 homology of connected spectral Lie algebras.
+The connectivity assumption can be removed in view of \Cref{Rbarforall}.
+Denote by $\free^{s\lie}$ the free spectral Lie algebra functor on Spectra given explicitly by \begin{theorem}\cite[Theorem 7.1]{omar} The canonical map of $\Lie_{\R}$-algebras is an isomorphism for any spectrum $X$. \end{theorem} \begin{proof} Behrens proved the theorem in the case when $X=\mathbb{S}^k$, $k>0$.
+Antol\'{i}n-Camarena proved the isomorphism for $X$ a connected spectrum follows: To extend Behrens' theorem to a finite wedge of spheres, he made use of a result of Arone and Kankaarinta that applies Goodwillie calculus to the Hilton-Milnor Theorem \cite[Theorem 0.1]{ak}.
+To extend to all connected spectra, note that $X\tens \F$ can be written as a filtered colimit of finite wedges of $\mathbb{S}^m \tens \F$ in the category of $\F$-module spectra.
+The same arguments work to extend the isomorphism in \Cref{Rbarforall} to all spectra. \end{proof}